feifeiraindrops/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list Students
-2. ModuLight shows a list of persons
+2. ModuLight shows a list of Students
 3. User requests to delete a specific student in the list
-4. ModuLight deletes the person
+4. ModuLight deletes the Student

     Use case ends.